 To this end, we made DGL.
 We are keen to bringing graphs closer to deep learning researchers.
 We want to make it easy to implement graph neural networks model family.
 We also want to make the combination of graph based modules and tensor based modules (PyTorch or MXNet) as smooth as possible.

-New York Univeristy: Lingfan Yu, Yu Gai, Jake Zhao, Jinyang Li
+- New York University: Lingfan Yu, Yu Gai, Jinyang Li